On bullshit: the value of clarity, precision and economy

 Scripts: whose lesson is it anyway?

 When I was 16, Whose Line Is It Anyway? first aired on UK television.
 The show, hosted by Clive Anderson, asked four comedians to ad lib responses to various prompts and scenarios, much of it shouted out by audience members.
 The whole thing was completely unscripted with the comedians having to make everything up on the spot.
-The results were anarchic; always daft and often hilarious.
-I'd never seen anything quite like it [...]
+The results were anarchic; always daft and occasionally hilarious.
+I'd never seen [...]

 Proof of progress – Part 1